cmg2146/webauthn-test-api/README.md

 * AZURE_KEY_VAULT_ID (Production Only)
   * The Azure Key vault identifier.
 Key Vault encrpyts data protection keys at rest.

+### Client/UI
+The following environment variables must be configured, at build time, for proper operation:

+* NODE_ENV
+  * "development" or "production"
+* API_URL
+  * The URL to the server/web API, i.e. http://localhost:10001

-For development, the environment variables have already been set in the docker compose file and can be tweaked as needed.
+For development, all environment variables have already been set in the docker compose file and can be tweaked as needed.
 Some other environment variables, not listed above, are required for development and have also been set in the docker-compose file.

 ## Database Migrations